scala/scala3/docs/docs/reference/other-new-features/type-test.md

 f[AnyRef, String]("acb")(using tt)
 ```

-The compiler will synthesize a new instance of a type test if non is found in scope as
+The compiler will synthesize a new instance of a type test if none is found in scope as:
 ```scala
 new TypeTest[A, B]:
   def unapply(s: A): Option[s.type & B] =